– grants for studies in upper secondary school in Sweden

-When you turn 16 determines when the first payment will be made.
+The date you turn 16 determines when the first payment will be made.
 If your birthday falls during the period January to June, you will receive the first payment in September, once you have started at upper secondary school.
 If your birthday falls in July, August or September, you will receive the first payment in October, and if you turn 16 later in the year, you will receive the first payment in January of the following year.

 Until you turn 18, your guardian will normally receive the payments from CSN.
 Once you have turned 18, you will receive the payments yourself.
 In order for us to know which account we should pay the money into, you must register your account with Swedbank’s account register.
 Swedbank is responsible for managing CSN’s payments, but you do not need to have an account with them.

-In the event of invalid absence
+In the event of unauthorized absence

 If you are absent from upper secondary school without a valid reason, your student grant may be stopped.
 This also applies to other allowances, such as supplementary allowance from CSN or housing allowance from Försäkringskassan.
-Here you can read about how allowances from CSN will be affected if you have invalid absence.
+Here you can read about how allowances from CSN will be affected if you have unauthorized absence.

 When you study at a Swedish upper secondary school, you must report sick to your school.
 The school may require a medical certificate showing that you have been sick.
 If the school approves your sick leave, you can keep the grants from CSN.